rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/software-raid.rst

 RAID arrays can be configured in several ways, each prioritizing different features.
-RAID levels 0, 1, and 10 are widely used and are summarized in the table below.
-Other RAID levels exist and may be appropriate in specialized circumstances.
+RAID levels 0, 1, and 10 are widely used and are summarized in the following table.
+Other RAID levels exist and might be appropriate in specialized circumstances.
+Cloud Block Storage back-end storage volumes use RAID level 10.

 +--------------------------------+-------------------------+--------------------------+--------------------------------------+
 | **Features**                   | **RAID 0 (striping)**   | **RAID 1 (mirroring)**   | **RAID 10 (mirroring + striping)**   |